DeisherJohn/DailyCodingSolutions/docs/_posts/2019-05-11-problem1-solution.md

 **Answer One**

-For this problem there are many ways to solve it, first being a brute force approch.
+For this problem there are many ways to solve it, first being a brute force approach.

 ```python
 for i, num in enumerate(inputList, 1):